bsymon/romc/README.md

 This means thousands of request.

 To reduce the risk of "DDoS" or server ban (Google can do that), between each request an interval of 2 secondes has been set.
 So if you have a lot of games, get data for all of them can take several minutes, or hours.
 Be patient !

+#### Covers

+You can download the covers of your games with romc.
+Set configuration option `download_covers` to true for your system.
+The files will be downloaded in "covers/" folder.

+_This option is only available for JVC API ([Jeuxvideo.com](http://www.jeuxvideo.com))._

 Countries
 ---------